Uncle Moses: Reception & Legacy

 contemporaneous social themes.
-Schwartz's acting continued to be lauded, with Janet Maslin, for the New York Times writing "Schwartz makes Uncle Moses a remarkably lifelike and immediate figure, a man whose vanity, pride and inner doubts are as believable now as they were when the film was made.
+Schwartz's acting continued to be lauded, with Janet Maslin, for the New York Times, writing that "Schwartz makes Uncle Moses a remarkably lifelike and immediate figure, a man whose vanity, pride and inner doubts are as believable now as they were when the film was made.
 The actor's authority is unmistakable, as is the humanity that keeps 'Uncle Moses' from descending into caricature."